mathewlowry/myhub-gpt/permanent versions/Event co-creation using Leaflet 1.md

 This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

 - changes in this version: (2026-02-21)
-	- added labeller, thanks to [Emelia](https://bsky.app/profile/thisismissem.social)
+	- created as I split v2 of the main post into 4 interlined files
 - version control
-    - this is version: 2
+    - this is version: 1
     - this is the current version: [[Event co-creation using Leaflet]]
-    - here is the previous version: [[Event co-creation using Leaflet 1]]
+    - here is the previous version: n/a